ForlornMuskeg/Calculator-Encoder-Decoder/README.md

 1.Calculator

--It is regular calculator with 24 operations.
+-It is a regular calculator with 24 operations.

 2.Encoder